vliz-be-opsci/dmbon-assistant/README.md

 While sharing primary data is becoming increasingly more common (even though the process is not streamlined, see, e.g. Alsheikh-Ali et al., [2011](https://doi.org/10.1371/journal.pone.0024357) and Baker, [2015](https://doi.org/10.1038/533452a)), extensive efforts are often needed to gain access to metadata even when data is openly available (Tedersoo et al., [2021](https://doi.org/10.1038/s41597-021-00981-0)).
 DMBON-assistant aims to alleviate this issue by forcing its users to provide sufficient metadata needed to correctly interpret the data.

+[//]: <> (PROVIDE A GENERAL OVERVIEW OF HOW THE TOOL FUNCTION)
 ## How does it work?
 Explain the general premise of DMBON-assistant

+- greatly simplifies generation of FAIR research objects
+- ensures correspondence with established data management plans
+- ensures fast and easy indexation and discovery of research objects through automatic semantic uplifting

 [//]: <> (INSTALLATION)
 ## Installation